weaverdb/weaverdb/README.md

 ### Dependencies

-Currently built with cmake and clang on MacOS or Android.
-Requires Java17 or greater.
+Currently built with cmake and clang on MacOS for MacOS or Android.
+Requires Java 17 or greater.

 ### Installing